MisterJulsen/MinecraftCommunityServer/rules.md

 ## Private areas

 > [!NOTE]
-> **DEFINITION:** All locations claimed by an individual or group, clearly marked as private property or are enclosed (e.g. with signs or fences) and are not intended for public use (e.g. tram network of a city).
+> **DEFINITION:** All locations claimed by an individual or a group, clearly marked as private property or areas that are enclosed (e.g. with signs or fences) and are not intended for public use (e.g. tram network of a city).

 - ### Freedom to build
   Players can build whatever they want in their private areas as long as it doesn't violate other server rules.